 When an elder is neglected or mistreated, you can get in touch with Adult Protective Services.
-Mistreatment includes physical abuse, failing to get medicine or other care, emotional abuse, financial abuse, and sexual abuse.
+Mistreatment includes physical abuse, failing to provide medicine or other care, emotional abuse, financial abuse, and sexual abuse.

 Seeking Justice for Your Loved One

 Mississippi citizens deserve to have people on their side when their loved ones have been abused.
 Pittman, Roberts & Welsh, PLLC works diligently for our clients and will assist you with your case in any way that we can.
 We’re prepared to get you fair compensation for your case through settlement or jury verdict.